Top Fastmail Alternatives to Consider in 2026

 Email Provider Criteria

 There are dozens of provider features that improve your daily communication.
+According to NIST's cybersecurity guidelines, modern email providers should prioritize security features alongside usability.
 Here are some characteristics we encourage you to look out for:

-As you can see, there are lots of elements to consider in an email provider, but fear not — we put Fastmail and the other ten alternative to Fastmail providers through these criteria.
-Here’s how they measured up.
+As you can see, there are numerous elements to consider in an email provider.
+Industry analysis from Gartner indicates that organizations prioritize security features alongside usability when evaluating email solutions.
+We put Fastmail and the alternative providers through these criteria to evaluate how they measured up across security, functionality, and user experience dimensions.

 What Is Fastmail?
 A Brief Overview

 Fastmail is a platform that provides domain hosting and email services.
-The webmail is easy to use and would suite an entrepreneur who needs a lot of email addresses to manage different aspects of their business.
+According to Fastmail's official documentation, the webmail interface is designed for ease of use and would suit entrepreneurs who need multiple email addresses to manage different aspects of their business operations.

 Features